 Was this Ann the wife of Everett, and my third-great-grandmother?

-The answer was found in Ann’s obituary .
+The answer was found in her obituary .
 The article reported her husband’s name and included a poem in tribute to a woman who was loved and missed.

 Yes, she was definitely my third-great-grandmother.
 Everett Baugh was only married once, to the apparently ageless Ann Eliza Bass.
 According to the death register, she died from “cancer of the face.”
 Her parents were not listed on the register, but I had already found that information in chancery court documents and census records.

 Why were there so many discrepancies with Ann’s age?
-Was it due to data entry errors, or did she consciously shave a few years off to appear younger than Everett?
+Was it due to data entry errors, or did she deliberately shave a few years off of her age to appear younger than Everett?
 I wish I knew the answer to that question, but I will have to keep wondering for now.